A.W. Lymn is a large Read more [...]

 A.W.
 Lymn is a large family firm founded in 1907.
 This isn’t necessarily a good thing.
 Family businesses can run out of steam and get very complacent.
 Big businesses can be faceless and impersonal.
 This is not what you want from a funeral director.
 But Lymn’s has admirably and triumphantly avoided both these pitfalls, as you will see.

-Over 110 years since furniture makers Arthur William Lymn and his son Harold Percy Lymn started specialising in making coffins, Lymn’s remains very much a family affair; Arthur’s great-grandson Nigel Lymn Rose is the Chairman and Nigel’s son Matthew is Managing Director.
+Over 115 years since furniture makers Arthur William Lymn and his son Harold Percy Lymn started specialising in making coffins, Lymn’s remains very much a family affair; Arthur’s great-grandson Nigel Lymn Rose is the Chairman and Nigel’s son Matthew is Managing Director, while Nigel\’s daughter Chloe is a company director.

 Nigel’s sister, Jackie, is a director, as is Nigel’s wife, Penny, and Ben Percival, Nigel’s nephew along with his wife Emma run the marketing and PR department.
 Other family members are sprinkled throughout the business, and Sheila, Nigel and Jackie’s mother and Harold Lymn’s daughter still takes an interest in the business despite being well past retirement age.
 All are seriously impressive people.